Psifi-Solutions/csrf-sync/README.md

   res.json({ unpopularOpinion: "Game of Thrones was amazing" });
 ```

 You can also put the token into the context of a templated HTML response.
-Note in this case, the route is a get request, and these request types are not protected (ignored request method), as they do not need to be protected so long as the route is not exposing any sensitive actions.
+Note in this case, the route is a <code>GET</code> request, and these request types are not protected (ignored request method), as they do not need to be protected so long as the route is not exposing any sensitive or sideeffect actions.

 ```js
 // Make sure your session middleware is registered before these